 How to Decode a Food Nutrition Label

 With food labels doing their best to convince you to eat their product and that they’re good for you, it can be a minefield to know exactly what everything means.
-We break down what a basic food label means and what you should look out for if you’re trying to eat fairly healthily.
+We break down what a basic food nutrition label means and what you should look out for if you’re trying to eat fairly healthily.

 The ingredients of a food item will always be listed from greatest to smallest by weight.
 Use this to check the first three ingredients for items high in saturated fat, salt or added sugar.
 Also, if you can’t pronounce an ingredient, chances are it’s not very good for you.

 The row at the top of South African food labels will tell you what the serving size of the food item is.
 If comparing nutrients between two food products use the per 100 g column so you know exactly what you’re dealing with.
 If calculating how much of a nutrient, or how many kilojoules you will actually eat, use the ‘per serving’ column.

 Energy is listed on the panel of a food nutrition label as kilojoules.
 Fats, protein and carbohydrates all provide the body with the energy or kilojoules needed to function and help you go about your daily activities.
 Manufacturers are required to list the energy content of the product to help consumers manage their energy intake.
 Lower energy usually means lower fat or sugar, which means a better or healthier choice for most people.
 Read more about calorie counting.